searinminecraft/Vixipy/README.md

 </div>

 Vixipy *[vick-see-pie]* is yet another privacy respecting pixiv frontend, allowing you to enjoy content from pixiv without the tracking.
-Written in Python using the Flask web framework and other libraries.
-This is also one of the only frontends that can function mostly without a pixiv token.
+Written in Python using the Quart (based on Flask) web framework and other libraries.
+This is also one of the only frontends that can function mostly without a pixiv token.https://codeberg.org

-This is still in heavy development, so it may take a while before it reaches a stable state.

 A mirror of Vixipy can be found on [git.gay](https://git.gay/vixipy/Vixipy)